1Yr·

 What about transaction costs?

-Dividend distributions do not incur transaction costs, while sales do.
+Dividend distributions do not incur any transaction costs, whereas sales do.
 An advantage for dividends.
-But are transaction costs so high that they are the death knell for our monthly cash flow from sales?
-That will depend on the broker and on what else changes in this area in the coming years.
-Today, sales are already free or cost only 1€.
-With direct banks one is there fast with 1%-1,5% of the payout sum.
-Does not sound so beautiful.
-With the already presented withdrawal plans, however, this could (subjunctive!) be adjusted in one way or another.
-Savings plans to build up a portfolio also follow a different cost structure than one-time purchases.
-Of course, for 1€ transaction costs, inflation must also be taken into account, but I for my part consider transaction costs to be negligible already today, and even more so in 30 years.
+But are the transaction costs so high that they are the death knell for our monthly cash flow from sales?
+That will depend firstly on the broker and secondly on what else changes in this area in the coming years.
+Today, sales are already free or cost just €1.
+With direct banks, you're quickly looking at 1%-1.5% of the payout amount.
+Doesn't sound so nice.
+However, with the withdrawal plans already presented, this could (subjunctive!) change in one way or another.
+Savings plans to build up a portfolio also follow a different cost structure than one-off purchases.
+Of course, inflation must also be taken into account for €1 transaction costs, but I for one consider transaction costs to be negligible today, and even more so in 30 years' time.

 Conclusion